elastic/apm-contrib/apm-agent-java/log-ingest/README.md

 docker-compose -f ./00-base.yml up
 ```

-### Plain-text logs
+### Plain-text logs (01)

-Application logging format is modified to include the correlation IDs
+Application plaintext logging format is modified to include the correlation IDs.

-APM agent is
+APM agent injects the log correlation IDs at runtime.

+Filebeat is configured by the `01-plaintext-filebeat-config.yml`

 ```
-./01-plaintext-filebeat.yml
+docker-compose -f ./01-plaintext-filebeat.yml up
 ```